brsevero/brsevero/README.md

 ## Hi 👋

-I am Bruno Rafael Severo, I'm an Computer Science student at UFAL - Universidade Federal de Alagoas and I'm a Data Science self learner!
+I am Bruno Rafael Severo, I'm an Computer Science student at UFAL - Universidade Federal de Alagoas and I'm a Django and Python lover!

 ## Contact with me